Hone logo

 Key Requirements:

-• The function must handle strings containing one or more underscores.
+• The function should handle strings with multiple underscores.

 Expected Behavior: